JoshDavies/movie-database/README.md

 A Font End React App with SCSS and TypeScript.

-This project was cloned from my previous project: [Theme-builder](https://github.com/JoshDavies/theme-builder) in order to continue working on my project but to take it in a new direction and focus on adding content via an API.
+This project was cloned from my previous project: [Theme-builder](https://github.com/JoshDavies/theme-builder) in order to continue working on it but to take it in a new direction and shift focus on to adding content via an API.

 ## Project Objectives:
 TBA